NeuroJSON/bjdata/Binary_JData_Specification.md

 See also [optimized format](#container_optimized) below.

 ### <a name="container_array"/>Array
-The array type in UBJSON is equivalent to the array type from the JSON specification.
+The array type in BJData is equivalent to the array type from the JSON specification.

 #### Example
 Array in JSON: